 - Technical SEO: Backlinko defines this as a set of strategies that ensures your site “meets the technical requirements for modern search engines.”

-- Off-page SEO: what you do off your site to improve SEO, like on your social media profiles or listing sites like Google My Business
+- Off-page SEO: what you do off your site to improve SEO, like on your social media profiles or listing sites like Google Business Profile (formerly known as Google My Business)

-For example, optimizing your Google My Business listing is an off-page SEO strategy, but it can also help pages on your website rank higher because, among other things, it allows you to link from one of Google’s web pages to your website, which helps you build your website’s authority.
+For example, optimizing your Google Business Profile is an off-page SEO strategy, but it can also help pages on your website rank higher because, among other things, it allows you to link from one of Google’s web pages to your website, which helps you build your website’s authority.

 There are more niches within these general categories, too.
 For example, “local SEO” involves a set of strategies that account for differences in how search engines generate results for local businesses versus non-local searches.